 Most horses have been bred on the farm from mixed Criollo (native South American), English Thoroughbred and Arabian stock, resulting in a near perfect combination of toughness, agility, calm temperament and "mountain sense".
 Beginners and experienced riders alike have found them easy to ride, willing and good mannered.
 On the trail you will be given plenty of opportunity to canter.
 There is a range of tack available including North American style, English style, Mclellan calvary, Chillean and traditional Ecuadorian "Chagra" style with its intricate leather-work and saddle horn.

 This trail is for intermediate riders capable and in control at walk, trot and canter in varied terrain.
 There will also be some long days in the saddle (7+ hours).
 There is assistance available to mount and dismount, some of the terrain will be rough and/or steep.

 Minimum age 10 years old - riders must be strong and capable in the saddle and ready for the long days in the saddle at high altitude.

 The weight limit for this ride is 198 lb/90 kg, please enquire if you are an experienced rider exceeding this weight.

-On this trail, accommodation is a combination of overnight stays in highland haciendas and hostels.
-All meals feature delicious, gourmet international cuisine and Ecuadorian foods and wines.
+Accommodation is a combination of overnight stays in highland haciendas and hostels.
+All meals feature international cuisine and Ecuadorian foods and wines.
 Rooms have private bathrooms.
 Luggage is transported for you.

-Hacienda Alegria is owned by your host and guide for this trail.
+Hacienda Alegria is owned by the host and guide for this trail.
 It is a family-run organic dairy farm and the hospitality of the Espinosa household is remarked upon by visitors who return year after year.
-You will be welcomed with a roaring log fire in the sitting room and in your bedroom when the nights are cold.
+Guests are welcomed with a roaring log fire in the sitting room and in the bedrooms when the nights are cold.

 Please note that accommodation may vary from the establishments listed according to availability